Kia ProCeed Review 2025: Price, specs & boot space

 You won't step inside the ProCeed's cabin and gasp at the sheer style and luxury, but spend a bit of time in there and you'll realise it's actually a very pleasant, well-made interior that feels built to last.

-That means you get a nicely clear and smart 10.25-inch infotainment screen with standard Apple CarPlay and Android Auto smartphone mirroring, plus sat-nav.
+Both trims have the nicely clear and smart 10.25-inch infotainment screen with standard Apple CarPlay and Android Auto smartphone mirroring, plus sat-nav.
 It's a more responsive system than many rivals, even if it doesn't have the sheer number of features of newer models.
 The menu layout is logical, too, and we like the simple, physical shortcut buttons.

 Physical buttons on the steering wheel and a proper climate control stack with temperature knobs reduces your interaction with the screen on the move, which is a good thing.
-It's a shame that Kia doesn't sell you the GT Line S model any more, though, as that brings and upgraded sound system and wireless phone charging.

 One of the best things about the Kia ProCeed is how it doesn't sacrifice too much in the way of practicality over the Ceed Sportswagon estate, despite a more rakish profile.
-There is some things to note, however.
+There are some things to note, however.

 Space up front is pretty much identical to the Ceed, despite the lower roofline.
 Really, only the exceptionally tall will take any issue with the slightly reduced headroom.
-In the back there's a little more of an effect, largely because it's a little more awkward to climb in and out of the seats without banging your head.
+In the back there's more of an effect, largely because it's a little more awkward to climb in and out of the seats without banging your head.

 The actual space on offer isn't too badly affected, although those over six foot will find their heads touching the roof.
 Legroom is identical, however, and it's certainly roomier than a traditional coupe back there.